 My foray into blogging began on the now defunct, platform called Mo’Time.
 In 2003, I started blogging at what would become “Mom on the Rise (and sometimes on the decline).”
 There, I chronicled my life experiences including tales of pregnancy loss, interracial marriage, weight loss, Hyperemesis, exclusively pumping breast milk for a baby in NICU, and my journey to become a teacher.
 I also served as a March of Dimes Mom, writing informative articles about pregnancy related issues.
 The year that I left teaching to work from home, I had the honor of being one of thirteen moms to participate in Disney’s first African-American Mom Blogger’s Weekend.
 As a participant, I helped Disney to better understand the concerns and desires of many working and middle-class mothers.

-That year my sister, who had just turned thirty-six, died unexpectedly as did my father-in-law, although he had been sick for some time and much older.
+The following year my sister, who had just turned thirty-six, died unexpectedly as did my father-in-law, although he had been sick for some time and much older.
 It was also the year that I decided that I would focus on my mental health by cutting off ties to my mother, and right before all the loss, I co-birthed the multi-authored blog “Moms of Hue,” which is no longer in publication.

 In Moms of Hue, I found a renewed passion for “voice” and became determined to create a space for women who wanted intelligent conversation about issues of importance to parents raising children of color.
 The popularity of “Moms of Hue” led to the creation of the site “We of Hue,” which provided a platform for both women and men parenting children of color.
 We closed up shop there after I began to feel like it was too small for what it deserved to be, but too large for what I could provide.